citp/privacy-policy-historical/c/cl/cla/classmarker.com.md

 We collect information, which may include personal information, about you directly from you, from third parties, and automatically through your use of our Site or Services.
 We may combine information automatically collected with other information that we have collected about you.

 You may browse and use certain portions of our Site without directly providing us with any personal information.
-For example, you can try our Sample Online Test without registering to use our Site.
-Certain features, however, require you to register.
+Certain features, however, may only be used by organisations or their users that are registered.
 For example, in order to create your own quizzes you must provide us with certain information.

-  * **Information We Collect Directly From You.** Depending on your interactions with our Site, we may collect information directly from you, such as your name, username, email address, and country of residence if you use our Site.
-We will also collect any information that you otherwise provide to us through our Site, such as your name, email address, and message if you [Contact Us](https://web.archive.org/online-testing/contact-us "contacts page") through our Site.
+  * **Information You Provide Us.** Depending on your interactions with our Site, you may provide us your name, username, email address, and country of residence if you use our Site, and your message if your message if you [Contact Us](https://web.archive.org/online-testing/contact-us "contacts page") through our Site.
-  * **Information We Collect About You from Third Parties.** We may collect certain information about you from a third party system that integrates with our system that sends us data via our API (which would require a registered administrator account to do so).
+  * **Information About You We Obtain from Third Parties.** We may obtain certain information about registered administrator accounts from a third party system to determine IP address location information, or from a third party system (such as a recruiter) that integrates with our system that sends us data via our API to allow you to use services on our Site.
   * **Information We Collect Automatically.** We automatically collect information through your use of our Site using cookies and other technologies.
 This information may include, without limitation, your domain name, operating system, settings and system configurations, IP address, the webpages you access within our Site, the website that led you to our Site, the website to which you go after leaving our Site, the dates and times you access our Site, and web log data.